-

 How Your Posts on Facebook and Other Social Media Sites Could Affect Your Divorce

-HOW YOUR POSTS ON FACEBOOK AND OTHER SOCIAL MEDIA SITES COULD AFFECT YOUR DIVORCE With the rise of social media comes the rise of people who choose to share intimate and personal details of their life where hundreds, if not … Continue reading
+HOW YOUR POSTS ON FACEBOOK AND OTHER SOCIAL MEDIA SITES COULD AFFECT YOUR DIVORCE With the rise of social media comes the rise of people who choose to share intimate and personal details of their life where hundreds, if … Continue reading

 Posted in custody, divorce, enforcement, maintenance/spousal support, paternity, relocation, separation, visitation